Autumn Crocus Bulbs: Colchicum

-The elongated corms should be planted in late summer or early fall.
+The elongated corms should be planted in late summer.
 Position the tip of the corm two to four inches below the soil level.
 To protect flowers from soil that can be splashed up when it rains, plant corms under low-growing carpeting plants or in grass.

 Colchicum species worthy of note include rosy-purple flowering agrippinum, and speciosum, the showy autumn crocus, that bears tulip-like flowers.
 Showy crocus blooms are initially cream-colored and gradually darken to a rosy-purple.
 Many of them have been hybridized with Colchicum autumnale to produce superior flowers.